fistumtsegay/Simple-Texture-Mapping/README.md

 #####textureMappingMovingCamera.dev
 The file is a Dev-cpp project file.
 You have to double click this file to open all the project files.
 #####textureMappingMovingCamera.cpp
 This class contains the main function which is entry point of the program.
-GLUT initialization functions, and key board input processing are found in this class.
+GLUT initialization functions, and key board input processing are found in this file.
 #####texture.h
 This file is a header file, which includes declarations of 4 claases.
 Texture is an abstract class which creates a texture, loads the texture image, and spcifies how the texture mapping is to be carried out.
 The other classes (Door, Wall, and Ground) inherit from class texture and have a non-virtual draw function.
 #####texture.cpp